laravel/spark-docs/upgrade.md

 ### Adding a tax_rates Table

-Add the following migration in your project and then run `php artsian migrate`:
+Add the following migration in your project and then run `php artisan migrate`:

     class CreateTaxRatesTable extends Migration
     {